elephantcs/docker-ci-php/README.md

   - `docker push elephantcs/ci-php:8.x`
   - `docker push elephantcs/ci-php:8.x.x`

+Make sure to add `--platform=linux/amd64` to the build command when running on M1.

 For the lazy: run `versions.sh` to output a one-liner per PHP version that you can copy & run.

 ## Credits